Basics of participatory virtual meetings

 Ask someone else to run the presentation and voting tools while you lead the meeting.

 Ask someone you trust to join the meeting to let you know if something is not working.

 We love running short, high-engagement meetings that bring people together to make decisions and generate solutions.
 Connect with your participants by relaxing and having fun, being flexible and transparent if you encounter issues, and letting people know it is okay to eat snacks.
 As much as possible we encourage you to put health and family first, and reduce the stress and demands on your coworkers, colleagues, and volunteers.
 We hope these tips and tools help you use participatory virtual meetings to efficiently and meaningfully advance your most critical priorities.
-In our last blog of the series, "Making your virtual meeting engaging and inclusive," we will share some strategies for inclusivity in virtual meetings, facilitator best practices, multiple styles of learning, and other challenges to participation.
+Check out the last blog in this series, Prioritizing equity and justice in remote work.